 Volume II of the WSSMP fulfills the requirements of the water quality protection component of the Plan.
 An update of the Source Water Assessment for the PWSB was developed in accordance with the Guide to Updating Source Water Assessments and Protection Plans, October 2007.
 The final risk ratings for the Happy Hollow, Abbott Run, Arnold Mills, and Diamond Hill Reservoir Protection Areas were determined to be consistent with the 2003 ratings.
 The final risk rating for the Pawtucket Wellhead Protection Area increased from moderate to high.
-The PWSB is currently in the process of reviewing the 2007 source water assessment and shall make appropriate revisions where necessary.
+The PWSB reviewed the 2007 source water assessment and made the appropriate revisions.